goldfiglabs/sgCheckup/README.md

 1. 2 HTML and CSV reports are provided: one each organized by Security Group, and one each organized by IP/Port combination.

 1. By default, sgCheckup considers ports 22, 80, and 443 to be open intentionally.
 You can use the flag `-safePorts <comma-separated port list>` to override this behavior according to your own policies.
+Use `--safe-ports ""` to mark all ports unsafe.

 1. You can skip the nmap phase with `-skip-nmap`.
 You will still get the report focused on Security Groups, but not the report based on open IP/Port combinations.